Luke-zhang-04/HTN-Backend-Challenge/README.md

 Please remember the cost this submission may have on my midterm grades.
 ECE 106 midterm looks less passable by the day.

 I would also like to point out that a lot of the code here is shit.
-I have other things to do.
+I'm busy.
 If you want to see something better, I have [https://github.com/talentmaker/api](https://github.com/talentmaker/api).

 Finally, this stuff is bare minimum, complying with the given spec of the challenge (expect for the tests).
 For example, users does not have full CRUD support, only reading and updating.

-Some bare-minimum tests are in the `__tests__` directory.
+A few tests are in the `__tests__` directory.
 They demonstrate usage.

 ## What It's Made of